389ds/389ds.github.io/docs/389ds/howto/howto-disable-sslv3.md

 You need to restart the server for this to take effect.

-### Disable SSLv3 in 389 Administration Server
+### Disable SSLv3 in favor of TLSv1.1 in 389 Administration Server

 -   Stop the Admin Server
 -   Edit /etc/dirsrv/admin-serv/console.conf

         Change: NSSProtocol SSLv3,TLSv1
-        To:     NSSProtocol TLSv1
+        To:     NSSProtocol TLSv1.1

 -   Start the Admin server